-This information must be followed by a clear and concise description of the objectives and technical approach of the proposed research.
 The pre-application may not exceed two pages, when printed using standard letter-size (8.5 inch x 11 inch) paper with 1-inch margins (top, bottom, left, and right).
 The font must not be smaller than 11 point.
 Figures and references, if included, must fit within the two-page limit.

-In addition, the pre-application must include a listing of individuals who should not serve as merit reviewers of a subsequent application.
+In addition, a listing of individuals who should not serve as merit reviewers of a subsequent application must be provided as an Excel spreadsheet sent via email by the pre-application deadline to Eric.Colby@science.doe.gov.
 Detailed instructions for how to craft such a listing are provided in Section VIII of this FOA.
-This listing will not count toward the pre-application's page limit.
-The list of individuals must be sent via email to the program manager selected as the recipient of your pre-application in PAMS.
-As described in Section VIII, use of the provided Microsoft Excel template is preferred.
+This list should not be included in the PDF file with the pre-application and it does not count toward the pre-application's two-page limit.
+A pre-application that does not include the listing of conflicted individuals may receive a "discourage" response.